nextcloud/all-in-one/docker-ipv6-support.md

 # IPv6-Support for Docker

-Before enabling IPv6-Support for Docker, please note that there are still some unresolved problems in regards to IPv6-Support in Docker.
-See https://github.com/nextcloud/all-in-one/discussions/2557 for more details on this.

-Now that this was mentioned, see the instructions below on how to enable IPv6 for Docker.

 ## Docker on Linux and Docker-rootless
 First of all upgrade your docker installation to v27.0.1 or higher.
 1. Then edit `/etc/docker/daemon.json` (or `~/.config/docker/daemon.json` in case of docker-rootless), add the below json: